JulianJerez/ECG_Microcontroller_Implementation/README.md

 ### *Model.ino*
 This is the main file of the project.
 It contains the description of the implementation of the CNN.
 ### *functions.h*
-This header file contains the description of the functions of each layer
+This header file contains the description of the functions for each layer of the implementation of the CNN.
+### *model_parameters.h*
+This header file contains the parameters of the CNN implemented.
+We used the progmem function to store them in the Flash Memory of the Microcontroller.